-In October of 2018, DJI announced its latest quadcopter for industry: the Phantom 4 RTK.
+In October 2018, DJI announced its latest quadcopter for the industry: the Phantom 4 RTK.
 This product marks a major investment by DJI in the future of aerial mapping, and a popular drone of choice for our customers with high accuracy requirements.

 The Phantom 4 RTK produces high-resolution drone maps and 3D measurements that are accurate to within a few centimeters, without using ground control points (GCPs).
 We were able to test the Phantom 4 RTK in advance of its release, and our preliminary testing produced accurate measurements within 1–3 centimeters in X&Y, and 5 centimeters in Z.

 RTK stands for Real-Time Kinematic and is a technique that uses carrier-based ranging and provides ranges (and therefore positions) that are orders of magnitude more precise than those available through code-based positioning.
 RTK techniques are complicated.
 The basic concept is to reduce and remove errors common to a base station and rover (P4R).
 RTK is used for applications that require higher accuracies, such as centimetre-level positioning, up to 1 cm + 1 ppm accuracy.

 Check out our white paper on the Measurement Accuracy of the DJI Phantom 4 RTK with Photogrammetry to better understand relative accuracy of the drone.